onyx-and-iris/voicemeeter/examples/vm-cli/README.md

 You may pass the following optional flags:

-- -h: Print the help dialogue
+- -h: Print the help message
 - -i: Enable interactive mode
 - -k: The kind of Voicemeeter GUI to launch, defaults to Banana
 - -l: Log level (0 up to 6), defaults to 3, Warn Level